“My husband and I are both very impressed with your intervention and are thrilled with how much it has helped our daughter.”

 When a child receives a label of being learning disabled or dyslexic, the onus of responsibility for his reading difficulties then falls not on the school system but instead upon the child himself.
 Fortunately almost any student at any age is able to become an independent reader with the proper foundation in reading instruction.
 It is never too late for a student to become a successful reader!

-The We All Can Read Program organically integrates Orton-Gillinghams principles of instruction into its curriculum.
+The We All Can Read Phonics Program organically integrates all of the above principles into its curriculum.